Faculty: Joaquin Gonzalez

 - San Francisco

 Dr. Jay Gonzalez is a Mayor George Christopher Professor of Government and Society as well as a Russell T. Sharpe Professor of Business.
-He is the author and editor of 10 books, 20 books chapters, and 30 journal articles, including International Migration Review, Asian Journal of Public Administration, International Journal of Sociology and Social Policy, Indian Journal of Public Administration, and Pacific Focus.
+He has authored 13 books, 20 books chapters, and 30 journal articles, including in International Migration Review, Asian Journal of Public Administration, International Journal of Sociology and Social Policy, Indian Journal of Public Administration, and Pacific Focus.
 His publications have been translated in Chinese, Korean, and Spanish.

 RESEARCH INTERESTS & AREAS OF SPECIALIZATION